Structural fallacies result in invalid and therefore unsound deductive arguments.

 (Layman, 2005).
 What is "Affirming the Consequent?"
 Why is the argument about smoking and cancer a fallacy?

-EXPLANATION: Affirming the Consequent is a fallacy because many causes can result in the same effects.
+EXPLANATION: In science, affirming the Consequent is often a fallacy because many causes can result in the same effects.
 In the example of smoking, there are many risk factors for lung cancer (e.g. asbestos, pollution, genetics, etc.) in addition to smoking (Akhtar and Bansal, 2017).
 Therefore, getting lung cancer does NOT prove that someone smoked.
 Arguments that "Affirm the Consequent" are not valid.

 Affirming the Consequent is arguably the most important deductive fallacy for science.